lostintangent/gistpad/README.md

 In addition to the `Gists` view, this extension also provides the following commands:

 - `GistPad: Delete Gist` - Allows you to delete one of your Gists.
-If you have a Gist workspace open, it will delete that and then close the folde
+If you have a Gist workspace open, it will delete that and then close the folder

-* `GistPad: Follow User` - Follow another GitHub user, whuich allows you to browser/access/fork their Gists from within the `Gists` view.
+* `GistPad: Follow User` - Follow another GitHub user, which allows you to browser/access/fork their Gists from within the `Gists` view.

 - `GistPad: Fork Gist` - Forks the currently opened Gist, and then opens it as a virtual workspace.

 * `GistPad: Open Gist` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
 You can also specify a gist by URL, `username/id`, or ID, which doesn't require being signed in.

-* `GistPad: Open Gist as Workspace` - Same behavior as the `GistPad: Open Gist` command, but will open the selected Gist as a workspace, istead of "loose files".
+* `GistPad: Open Gist as Workspace` - Same behavior as the `GistPad: Open Gist` command, but will open the selected Gist as a workspace, instead of "loose files".

 * `GistPad: New Gist` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens its associated files.
 If you'd like to seed the gist with multiple files, you can specify a comma-separated list of names (e.g. `foo.txt,bar.js`).